JonnyTran/OpenOmics/docs/usage/import-your-dataset.md

 # Loading a multi-omics dataset

+Suppose you have your own -omics dataset(s) and you'd like to load them.
+One of OpenOmics's primary goal is to encapsulate the data import process with one line of code along with a few parameters.
+Given any processed single-omic dataset, the library loads the data as a tabular structure where rows correspond to observation samples and columns correspond to measurements of different biomolecules.

 Import TCGA LUAD data included in tests dataset (preprocessed from TCGA-Assembler).
 It is located at [tests/data/TCGA_LUAD](https://github.com/BioMeCIS-Lab/OpenOmics/tree/master/tests/data/TCGA_LUAD).

 ```{code-block} python